 Women You Should Know in the Fire Department

 We’d like to introduce a few of the many brave and talented women who have made a significant impact in the Philadelphia Fire Department.
 In 2021, women made up about 12 percent of the approximately 2,800 employees in the department.

 The first female dispatcher was hired in 1962.
 On April 29, 1985, Paulette Kennedy was sworn in as the first female firefighter in the then 114-year history of the department.
 Women continue to distinguish themselves across the department.
 Here are a few women you should know.

-Battalion Chief Anne Marie Lewandowski: Lewandowski joined the PFD in 1994 and became the department’s second female fire chief in 2018.
+Battalion Chief Anne Marie Lewandowski (Retired): Lewandowski joined the PFD in 1994 and became the department’s second female fire chief in 2018.
 She helped save a 2-year-old boy while responding to her very first structure fire, earning a Merit Award.
-Lewandowski now leads the Employee Relations Office.
+Her last assignment was leading the Employee Relations Office.

 Capt.
 April Smallwood: As the PFD’s Infection Control Officer, Smallwood helps members protect themselves from infectious diseases that could be encountered on the job.
 Smallwood, a registered nurse, has been with the department for 20 years and previously worked in the field as a paramedic.
 Captain Smallwood was named EMS Provider of the Year in 2020.

 Capt.
 Tabitha Boyle: As Deputy Director of EMS Training at the Fire Academy, Boyle helps to oversee both cadet classes and continuing medical education for the entire PFD.
 Boyle, a paramedic who holds a nursing degree, also works as a team nurse for a professional football organization and attends practices and all games.